Transformative Therapy Techniques in Cognitive Hypnotic Psychotherapy

 Cognitive Therapy

 Cognitive Therapy focuses on identifying and changing dysfunctional thinking patterns.
-CHP integrates cognitive techniques to help clients recognize and alter negative thought patterns, thereby improving their emotional responses and behaviors.
+CHP integrates cognitive techniques to help clients recognize and alter negative thought patterns, thereby improving their emotional responses and behaviours.

 Techniques include: